LGandia/java_portfolio/AssignmentTurtleGraphicsProgram/Assignment.md

 -[x] Done

-You should now make another class called TurtleGraphics.java that uses inheritance to extend the OOPGraphics class and it should function as above (note you can go straight to this and still get the marks for the above).
+You should now make another class called TurtleGraphics.java that uses inheritance to extend the OOPGraphics class, and it should function as above (note you can go straight to this and still get the marks for the above).

 (5 marks)